 We couldn’t do this shoot without a black cat!
 (Thanks to our local humane society!)
-The kids dressed up as the classic witch and mummy.
-(Amazing costumes from Made by Morgan!)
+The kids dressed up as the classic witch and mummy which we designed these custom costumes.

 Since we didn’t want to scare our little goblins away, festive treats such as hanging bat cookies, pumpkin & owl cookies, mummy-mallows (mummy-head marshmallows), boo-meringues (meringue ghosts), white chocolate drizzled caramel apples, chocolate skeleton keys were displayed.
 These treats gave a kid-friendly feel to the setup while still showing unique ideas for desserts.

 The chocolate skeleton keys were the perfect touch!
 I made these and LOVED the way they turned out!
 Use these chocolate molds to make your own chocolate skeleton keys!

 Old medicine bottles wrapped in our graphic designs were used to display the Mummy-mallows and Boo-meringues (which I made the night before!)